manulsf/All-About-Me/README.md

-# All-About-Me
+## All-About-Me
-## Manuel López-Serrano Fabuel
+### Manuel López-Serrano Fabuel

 📍 Madrid, Spain

 💻 Software Developer | 🎛 Sound Engineer

 👋 Hey there!
 I’m Manu, a 23 year old tech and audio enthusiast passionate about bridging the gap between code and creativity.
 I enjoy building tools, designing soundscapes, and diving deep into both software and sound technologies.
+Currently, I’m studying Multiplatform Software Development at FP Summa in Madrid, while also holding a degree as a Sound Engineer from CES School in Madrid.

 🛠️ Skills & Tech Stack